tducret/revolut-python/README.md

   Get the account balances on Revolut

 Options:
+  -d, --device-id TEXT  your Revolut token (or set the env var
+                        REVOLUT_DEVICE_ID)

   -t, --token TEXT      your Revolut token (or set the env var REVOLUT_TOKEN) -l, --language TEXT   language ("fr" or "en"), for the csv header and
                         separator

   -a, --account TEXT    account name (ex : "EUR CURRENT") to get the balance
                         for the account

   --version             Show the version and exit.
-  --help               Show this message and exit.
+  --help                Show this message and exit
  ```

  Example output :